-Adopted May 8, 2018, by the Wisconsin Center for Investigative Journalism Board of Directors
+Adopted May 8, 2018, by Wisconsin Watch Board of Directors

-The Wisconsin Center for Investigative Journalism’s newsroom guidelines on use of unnamed sources are based on the Society of Professional Journalists Code of Ethics, approved in 1996, and adopted in full by the Center in 2009; and guidelines publicly shared by The New York Times in July 2016.
+Wisconsin Watch’s newsroom guidelines on use of unnamed sources are based on the Society of Professional Journalists Code of Ethics, approved in 1996, and adopted in full in 2009; and guidelines publicly shared by The New York Times in July 2016.

 — Identify sources whenever feasible.
 The public is entitled to as much information as possible on sources’ reliability.